Institutional Dashboard guide for data providers

 - filter content by country and data providers on the AGRIS database.

 NOTE: the AGRIS team does not have access to the data provider’s passwords.
 If a data provider forgets their password, they can click on the link “Forgot password” in the login page.
 They will receive an email with a temporary password.
 When they access the portal with the temporary password, the portal will ask them to create a new password.

 Once the data provider logs into the portal, they will be redirected to the Dashboard:

-To request access to the Automatic Data Upload (ADU) feature (to be released by September 15), write to [email protected].
+To request access to the Automatic Data Upload (ADU) feature, write to [email protected].